microsoft/OMS-Agent-for-Linux/docs/OMS-Agent-for-Linux.md

 **OMS Agent for Linux v1.1.0-217+ is required for Custom JSON Data**

 #### Setup
 To bring any JSON data into OMS, the setup required is adding `oms.api.` before a FluentD tag in an input plugin.
-Additionally, the following output plugin configuration should be added to the main configuration in  `/etc/opt/microsoft/omsagent/<workspace id>/conf/omsagent.conf` or as a seperate configuration file placed in `/etc/opt/microsoft/omsagent/<workspace id>/conf/omsagent.d/`
+Additionally, the following output plugin configuration should be added as a seperate configuration file placed in `/etc/opt/microsoft/omsagent/<workspace id>/conf/omsagent.d/`

 output plugin for Custom JSON Data
 ```